antonioortegajr/WP_JumpOff/readme.md

 To do still:

-registers a short code, a hourly WP cron job, and an options page.
+registers a short code, a hourly WP cron job (psudo cron as WP doesn't have a real one), and an options page.